 Fat—not protein—is your primary source of energy in a keto diet.
 So you need to keep your protein intake in check.
 Otherwise, any excess protein will be converted into sugar.
 This in turn will raise your glucose levels and make it more difficult for your body to reach and maintain ketosis.

-On average, 70 to 80 grams of protein is ideal.
+On average, 80-100 grams of protein is ideal for women.
 And at the end of the day, protein should account for 25 percent of your macros.
 In terms of food options, steer clear of lean meats.
 Go for higher-fat proteins such as bacon, beef short ribs, barbecue pork, ground lamb, liver pâté, sardines, salmon, eggs, cheese and sour cream.

 Not everyone finds it easy to embrace a high-fat diet.
 It can be particularly hard on those switching from a low-fat diet.
 They’re used to avoiding—perhaps even fearing—fat so they might find doing the opposite strange, if not overwhelming.

 Remember, in ketosis, eating fat helps your body burn fat.
 As counterintuitive as it may seem, this is how the keto diet works.
 So set aside your fat phobia.
 And stop seeking “low-fat” alternatives.
 Make room for butter, bacon and avocado in your meals.
 Use coconut oil for cooking and seasoning.
 Treat yourself to some gelatin and dark chocolate.
 With fat accounting for 70 to 80 percent of your daily macros, you’re likely to get lean quicker.